Invasive plant control

 Practice description

-The use of herbicides is highly regulated in Massachusetts; both in terms of who can apply herbicides and which herbicides may be used.
+The use of herbicides is highly regulated in Massachusetts; both in terms of who can apply herbicides, and which herbicides may be used.
 The Massachusetts Department of Agricultural Resources (MDAR) is the governing body that regulates all herbicide use in Massachusetts and should be consulted directly with any questions related to herbicide regulations.
 In general, only licensed applicators may apply herbicides on land that is not their own, and only herbicides that have been approved by MDAR may be used in Massachusetts.

-Associated Practices
+Associated practices

-• Prescribed Fire: Prescribed fire alone will not control invasive species.
-However, if used in combination with herbicide application, the use of prescribed fire in fire-influenced natural communities can work to accelerate the control of certain invasives while building the integrity of the community, making the community more resilient to the impacts of invasive species.
+• Prescribed fire: Prescribed fire alone will not control invasive species.
+However, if used in combination with herbicide applications, the use of prescribed fire in fire-influenced natural communities can work to accelerate the control of certain invasives while building the integrity of the community, making the community more resilient to the impacts of invasive species.
 Properly timed prescribed fire can also be used to effectively control certain native generalist species in fire influenced communities.
-In certain situations, especially as a post-herbicide treatment in dense stands of phragmites, the use of prescribed fire can be very beneficial in removing dense thatch (to release the native seed bank) and standing dead stalks (to facilitate access for future herbicide treatments).
+In some situations, especially as a post-herbicide treatment in dense stands of phragmites, the use of prescribed fire can be very beneficial in removing dense thatch (to release the native seed bank) and standing dead stalks (to facilitate access for future herbicide treatments).

 Methods

-There are many application techniques used to control invasive and aggressive generalist species.
+There are many herbicide application techniques used to control invasive and aggressive generalist species.
 Determining the proper technique is always situational, with elements such as the life history of the target species, the mode of action of various herbicide options, the size and density of the target species, the structure and condition of the natural community in which the herbicide will be applied, the scale of the infestation, the potential impacts on non-target species, and the efficiency of the delivery method all being important considerations.
 The following are basic considerations when evaluating a potential herbicide project:

-• Choosing an Herbicide: There are several critical elements to be considered when choosing an herbicide:
+There are several critical elements to be considered when choosing an herbicide:

 • Status: Is the herbicide approved for use in Massachusetts.
+Is the herbicide approved to be used in aquatic systems.

 • Selectivity: Is the herbicide a generalist or a specialist.
 Some herbicides, such as glyphosate, are generalist, meaning that they will impact a wide range of targets.
 Others are much more selective and will impact only a limited band of targets.
 For example, some herbicides impact only broad-leaved plants, while others target only select types of grasses.
 Therefore, it’s critical to understand your targets and the goals of your application prior to selecting an herbicide.

-• Herbicide Delivery Method: The following are the most commonly used herbicide application methods used in Massachusetts.
+• Herbicide delivery method: The following are the most commonly used herbicide application methods used in Massachusetts.
 Finding the balance between control and efficiency is very important.
 Generally, foliar spray applications are used when the target is dense, and more discrete delivery methods are used around sensitive resources.

 • Mist-blower: A mist-blower is a motorized applicator that forces a stream of herbicide through a blast of air that atomizes the herbicide into fine droplets.
 Typical mist-blowers resemble (and function somewhat like) back-pack style leaf-blowers.
 The primary advantage of mist-blowers is that a large area can be treated in a short amount of time while using less herbicide than more conventional applications.
 Mist-blowers are often used in large, dense patches of target vegetation where there is not a lot of desirable vegetation to be retained.
 Mist-blowers are important tools in treating large monocultures, and when used by experienced applicators, drift to non-target plants is minimal.

 • Wick: Wicks come in many forms, but they are essentially a rope attached to a reservoir of herbicide.
 When in operation, the wick becomes saturated with herbicide and is then wiped on the target vegetation.
 Two of the more common types of wicks used are a weed-wand and a boom.
 A weed-wand is a wick at the end of a handle; the applicator stands and wipes the wick against the vegetation.
 A boom is a long wick mounted on a horizontal bar and moved over the vegetation at a desired height.
 This can be done either by mounting the boom to a tractor, or by tying a rope to each end of the bar and dragging the boom through the vegetation.
 Wicks enable the applicator to precisely treat an area while minimizing herbicide volumes.
-Wicks are used especially when target species are among many non-target species.
+The primary use of the wick is to treat target species with structural height differences compared to the non-target species.
+Allows you to treat overstory target species while protecting the understory species.

 • Cut-stem: The cut-stem technique consists of an applicator cutting stalks/stems and dripping herbicide into/onto the hollow stem/cut stump of the plant.
 Cut-stem treatments are the most precise of all listed treatments but are also by far the most labor intensive.
+This method is typically used in highly sensitive areas on woody species and may also be used on taller herbaceous species with hollow stems such as Japanese knotweed or common reed.

-• Other Considerations:
+• Other considerations:

-• Early Detection-Rapid Response: Invasives species occurrences are always easiest to deal with when they are small and only recently established.
+• Early detection-rapid response: Invasives species occurrences are always easiest to deal with when they are small and only recently established.
 In these cases, there will be fewer plants over a smaller area, and the seed bank will be much less established.
 Early detection of invasive establishment requires the regular survey of a site, and rapid response means treating the new occurrences soon after detection; ideally before it sets seed.
 Practicing early detection-rapid response results in less ecological degradation, a higher rate of success, and a great reduction in effort and the amount of herbicide used.

 • Contractors: Hiring contractors is often necessary for larger scale projects, or projects that occur on conservation land.
 When hiring a contractor, always make sure that they are licensed, check their references, and require a contract that clearly states the objectives of the project (project area, target species, percent kill, expectations for protecting non-target species, and any special circumstances related to the property or project).